Davide Sangiorgi

 Davide Sangiorgi is an Italian professor of computer science at the University of Bologna.

 He has previously held research positions at the University of Edinburgh and at Inria.

-He has received his PhD from the University of Edinburgh under the supervision of Robin Milner in 1993.
+He received his PhD from the University of Edinburgh under the supervision of Robin Milner in 1993.

-He has had visiting positions at Centrum Wiskunde & Informatica (CWI, Amsterdam), University of Cambridge, University of Oxford.
+He has had visiting positions at the Centrum Wiskunde & Informatica (CWI, Amsterdam), University of Cambridge, and University of Oxford.

-His research interests are in the fields of concurrent systems, semantics and verification techniques.
+His research interests are in the fields of concurrent systems, semantics and formal verification techniques.

 He is a member, and past chairman, of IFIP Working Group 2.2 on the formal description of programming concepts, and a member of Academia Europaea.
-He is the head of the Research Team FOCUS, a joint laboratory between the University of Bologna and INRIA.
+He is the head of the Research Team FOCUS, a joint laboratory between the University of Bologna and Inria.